Which Metal is Best for Your Wedding Ring

 White gold is also very affordable, especially at the 14K purity level.
-For example, this beautiful 2mm 14K white gold wedding ring is only $150, while this 4mm wedding ring suitable for men or women is only $490.
+For example, this beautiful 2mm 14K white gold wedding ring from Blue Nile is only $150, while this 4mm wedding ring suitable for men or women is only $820.

 The biggest disadvantage of white gold is that it needs to be dipped every few years to maintain its rhodium coating, which provides its color and luster.
 However, this is typically an inexpensive, simple service that can be performed by any experienced jeweler.

 White gold also often contains nickel, which means it may cause metal allergies in some people (this is most common with 14K white gold).

 Rose gold, which is made from pure gold combined with copper and silver, has a gorgeous pink, red and rose color that’s totally unique.
 Many people consider rose gold to be the most romantic wedding ring metal thanks to its warm, romantic pink hue.

 Like yellow and white gold, rose gold is available in several purity levels (karatages).
 The most common are 14K and 18K.

 The biggest advantages of rose gold are its beautiful pink-red color, its relatively high durability, and its affordability.